kinneygroup/puppet-module-appdynamics_agent/README.md

 ##### `machine_path`
 This value is used to create the hierarchy infrastructure view in the UI for this machine.
 Each hierarchy level should be separated with a vertical bar ("|").
 For example, if this machine belongs to "DataRack1" and it is located in "Virginia Data Center", then the machine path could be set to "Virginia Data Center|DataRack1|Machine1" and the UI will display it in that hierarchy ("Virginia Data Center|DataRack1").
 The last element of the path indicates the server name (e.g., "Machine1") and appears as the name on the servers list in the UI.
 ##### `machine_agent_file_32`
-This is the name of the downloaded 32-bit verion of the agent that is manually stored with the module.
+This is the name of the downloaded 32-bit version of the agent that is manually stored with the module.
 ##### `machine_agent_file_64 `
-This is the name of the downloaded 64-bit verion of the agent that is manually stored with the module.
+This is the name of the downloaded 64-bit version of the agent that is manually stored with the module.
 ##### `controller_host`
-Use either the fully qualified hostname or the IP addess of the App Dynamics Controller.
+Use either the fully qualified hostname or the IP address of the App Dynamics Controller.
 This is the same port that you use to access the AppDynamics browser-based User interface.
 ##### `controller_port`
 This is the http(s) port of the AppDynamics Controller.
 ##### `unique_host_id`
 The Machine Agent uses the Java API to get the host name of the agent.
-Use this option to override and set the identy.
+Use this option to override and set the identity.
 ##### `account_access_key`
 This key is generated at installation time and can be found by viewing the license information in the controller settings.
 ##### `account_name`